 Packaged Fresh Greens

 Once opened, place a paper towel inside the bag or lid before resealing.
 The paper towel absorbs excess moisture and keeps your greens fresh longer.
+If your greens came in a clamshell, securely fasten the lid and store the greens with the lid side down.

 Sturdy Greens: Chard, Collard Greens and Kale